rjsabouhi/new-kind-of-chaos/README.md

 ## Overview

-**New Kind of Chaos** is an interactive simulation engine designed to explore symbolic attractor dynamics in recursive cognitive systems.
+**Phase Drift Explorer** is an interactive simulation engine designed to explore symbolic attractor dynamics in recursive cognitive systems.
 Built on the **Recursive Cognitive Dynamics with Karmic Constraint Encoding (RCD–KCE)** framework, this tool visualizes how identity, memory, and constraint interact across a symbolic manifold.

 This project simulates: